natenichols/constexpr-typeinfo-less/typeinfo-less.md

 1. Revision 1
    - Introduce options to prevent changing `std::type_info::before`
    - Anonymous namespaces can't be empty
-   - Add section named scopes
    - Add FAQ section
+   - Add motivating examples
+   - Add proposed syntax
+   - Add appendix

 # Motivation

 There is currently no way in portable C++ to sort types at compile-time.